Twitter acquires Lightwell to improve conversations

 In recent months, Twitter has redoubled its efforts to make conversations among users easier to follow on its platform — and less toxic.
 Within its invite-only prototype mobile app, Twittr, it’s implemented new visuals intended to make replies more distinguishable from strung-together tweets, along with timelines connecting replies to other users within larger threads.

 Color-coded and nested replies launched in beta earlier this year.
-More recently, in July, Twitter rolled out a feature in Canada that allows users to hide replies to their tweets, requiring those who wish to see and engage with them to tap on a grey icon.
+More recently, in July, Twitter rolled out a feature in Canada that allows users to hide replies to their tweets, requiring those who wish to see and engage with them to tap on a gray icon.

-As for Lightwell, Hullabalu developed it to create an original story series for children called The Adventures of Pan, which became a top seller in over 38 countries and racked up millions of downloads.
+The company Hullabalu developed Lightwell software to create an original story series for children called The Adventures of Pan, which became a top seller in over 38 countries and racked up millions of downloads.
 Lightwell enables designers to create and ship animations across devices without developers having to recreate them by hand in Apple’s Xcode development environment, with support for properties like ambient motion, rotation, layout constraints, and scroll views as well as screen transitions and audio mapping.

 In an interview with TechCrunch two years ago, Hullabalu CEO Suzanne Xie said that media companies and creative agencies looking for a simpler way to build and release apps were Lightwell’s target audiences.
-Prior to today’s purchase, New York-based Hullabalu had raised $6.5 million from investors including SV Angel, Vayner RSE, Initialized Capital, Technicolor, Joanne Wilson, Scott Belsky, Carmelo Anthony, Nas, and others.
+Prior to today’s purchase, New York-based Hullabalu had raised $6.5 million from investors including SV Angel, Vayner RSE, Initialized Capital, Technicolor, and others, along with individuals such as Joanne Wilson, Scott Belsky, Carmelo Anthony, and Nas.